Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are reasonably specific without using the answer words.
-The mention of a 'national objective' and 'competition between superpowers' helps narrow it down, as does 'celestial body' and 'first steps'.
+The clue 'The mission was broadcast globally...' is specific and avoids the answer.
+The second clue 'This pivotal moment involved a giant leap...' is also specific and avoids the answer.
+Both point directly to the correct answer.
+The wording could be slightly more distinct, though.

 ✅ Strengths:
 - Generally specific and relate to correct answer